cjoakim/azure-cosmosdb-hackathon/what-is-cosmosdb.md

     - MongoDB
     - Cassandra
     - Gremlin / TinkerPop
     - etcd

-- You provision a specific type of database for each CosmosDB instance
+- **You provision a specific type of database for each CosmosDB instance**
-  - One CosmosDB instance does not offer all five DB types!
+  - One CosmosDB instance does not offer all six DB types!
   - This is a similar model to Azure HDInsight (Spark, Hadoop, HBase, Storm, Kafka, etc.)

-- Programming APIs
+- **Programming APIs**
-  - SQL and Table
+  - Microsoft: SQL and Table
     - Microsoft publishes open-source libraries in DotNet, Java, Node.js, Python, Go, etc.
     - HTTP/REST also supported
-  - MongoDB, Cassandra, Gremlin
+  - Open-Source: MongoDB, Cassandra, Gremlin, etcd
     - Bring your own language and SDK library (i.e. - MongoDB, Python, and pymongo)
+    - Distributed reliable key-value store, used by Kubernetes and AKS

-- Global Distribution
+- **Global Distribution**
   - Deployable to [all 54 Azure Regions](https://docs.microsoft.com/en-us/azure/cosmos-db/regional-presence)
   - Single-Region
   - Multi-Region with one write-region
   - Multi-Region with multiple write-regions

-- Elastic Scale
+- **Elastic Scale**
   - Request Units, or **RUs**
     - Simply Scale the Database by number of RUs
     - [RU is a Unit of CPU, IOPS, and Memory](https://docs.microsoft.com/en-us/azure/cosmos-db/request-units)